91st (Argyllshire Highlanders) Regiment of Foot: Formation

 The regiment was raised in Argyll by General Duncan Campbell of Lochnell for John Campbell, 5th Duke of Argyll as the 98th (Argyllshire Highlanders) Regiment of Foot, in response to the threat posed by the French Revolution, on 10 February 1794.
-The regiment took part in the invasion of the Cape Colony in June 1795 and witnessed the surrender of the colony by Dutch Forces in September 1795.
+The regiment was sent to the Dutch Cape Colony as part in the British invasion of the Cape Colony in June 1795 and witnessed the surrender of the colony in September 1795.
 The regiment was re-ranked as the 91st (Argyllshire Highlanders) Regiment of Foot in May 1796 before embarking for England in January 1803.